May 26, 2021

 One of the main benefits of using GPS technology for logistics managers is optimized routes that boost productivity and decrease downtime.
 Delivery management software can use smart GPS functioning to map out routes that offer the highest level of productivity in the shortest amount of time.
 This means being able to execute more deliveries in a shorter amount of time – saving money and supporting operations.

-GPS route software doesn’t only enhance organization for logistics managers.
+GPS route software doesn’t only enhance organization for delivery operations.
 It also improves the customer experience.
 Customers want the opportunity to track their orders and want to be kept up to date on the delivery progress.
 With the right delivery management software, customers can track their delivery orders on a map in real-time.
 This improves customer communications and meets their expectations.